Why we Love It: surf, sand, and ocean views

 On those rare sunny days when the fog and wind have called it quits, locals know it's time to hit Baker Beach, a mile-long sandy shoreline in the southwest corner of the Presidio.

-There's plenty to do aside from sunbathing.
 Arrive early and snag a BBQ grill and picnic table for al fresco dining.
 Look up and spot a V-shaped formation of Brown Pelicans or even a Red-tailed Hawk hunting an afternoon nibble.
 Nature lovers can glimpse sea stars at low tide, grey-green serpentine rock formations, and native wildflowers that bloom year-round on the dunes.
 Occasionally dolphins and harbor seals surface in the ocean waters.
 Once a month, history buffs can explore nearby Battery Chamberlin to see a 50-ton "disappearing gun" – a vestige of the Presidio's military past.

 If you're up for an adventure, take the Sand Ladder up to the California Coastal Trail, which connects to the rugged Batteries to Bluffs Trail and ultimately a more secluded Marshall's Beach where, rumor has it, some dare to go bare.
 Other trail connections are a short hike away.